 With the Tsar away, the whispers about Rasputin and the Tsarina grew louder.
 We’ll never know if there was truth to the rumors, but the Russians – who were ignorant of the Tsarevich’s illness – could account for the monk’s presence in no other way.

 Like her husband, the Empress Alexandra exercised questionable judgment.
 In gratitude to Rasputin, the Empress allowed him to appoint government officials.
-The monk bragged about his power, and the unpopular Alexandra became an object of disgust – the more so because Rasputin openly sold these appointments to the highest bidder.
+The monk bragged about his power, and the already unpopular Alexandra became an object of disgust – the more so because Rasputin openly sold these appointments to the highest bidder.

 Despite the darkening horizon, Alexandra refused to curb Rasputin’s power.
 Tsar Nicholas heard complaints and wrote to his wife in 1916, questioning Rasputin’s influence.
 Alexandra responded, reassuring her husband of the monk’s goodness.
 The tsar was satisfied.